srcnalt/moppu/README.markdown

 - Quicklisp

 ## How to install SBCL or CCL
-- Go to http://www.sbcl.org or https://ccl.clozure.com and down load the tool.
+- Go to http://www.sbcl.org or https://ccl.clozure.com and download the tool.
 - After sbcl is installed you can call it with the command `sbcl` from command line.
 - After ccl is installed run the exe in the folder and you are ready to go.